 AMH indicates the pool of eggs left in the ovary.
 It does not indicate the exact number of eggs left.

-High or low AMH will NOT tell us about the quality of the eggs, either good quality or poorer quality.
+High or low AMH will NOT tell us about the quality of the eggs, either good or poorer quality.

 If the AMH value is less, couple should not waste time or not to postpone pregnancy as there will be gradual decline in the number of follicles / eggs.